 Using a Plunger or Toilet Snake

 If plunging doesn’t work, use a toilet snake.
-Make sure you get one long enough and sturdy enough to really grind up anything in the pipes.
+Make sure you get a snake long enough and sturdy enough to really grind up anything in the pipes.

-Unclogging Your Toilet with Holding Tank Cleaner
+Unclogging Your RV Toilet or Tank With Holding Tank Cleaner

 You could also try holding tank cleaner.
 Because black tank cleaner breaks down human waste, it could help break down the clog.
 The issue with this option is it won’t eliminate the clog, and it could take a few hours to take effect.